 Some children with disabilities benefit from tactile stimulation.
 The use of these objects can help increase focus and engagement in an activity.
 For some, it is as simple as having something to hold onto.
 For others, they may use it as a tool in a game or other programmed activity.
 We suggest discussing the use of fidgets with the child's family as they may have had success with a particular item.
-Fidgets are also useful for keeping children physically engaged during virtual or online activities that may require more screen or "seat" time than usual.
-Consider providing fidgets with at-home camp materials or instructions to make some with readily available household supplies.
-If using fidgets on-site, review instructions for individual use, prohibit sharing/exchanging, provide storage options (bags/buckets/boxes, etc.), and plan for sanitization, disposal, or replacement if collected.
+Fidgets are also useful for keeping children physically engaged that may require more "seat" time than usual.
+Consider making fidgets with readily available supplies or as an arts-and-crafts activity.
+When using them, review instructions for individual use, prohibit sharing/exchanging, provide storage options (bags/buckets/boxes, etc.), and plan for sanitization, disposal, or replacement if collected.